transloadit/uppy/website/src/docs/aws-s3.md

 ---

 The `@uppy/aws-s3` plugin can be used to upload files directly to an S3 bucket.
-Uploads can be signed using either [Uppy Server][uppy-server docs] or a custom signing function.
+Uploads can be signed using either [Uppy Companion][companion docs] or a custom signing function.

 ```js
 const AwsS3 = require('@uppy/aws-s3')